sebschlicht/Web-Science-MOOC-update/Lesson.md

     lunits[2] = "secondUnit"
     renderLesson(title, lunits)

 We are not allowed to execute code outside of a module.
 We are not able to store a variable in the module within a page request, every call creates a new module instance.

-Either we manage to pass arrays/objects to the module request or we would need to store the state in a persistent store.
+We could pass the unit **names in CSV** style.
+A more complex format to pass whole objects is also possible, but we do not need this for lessons yet.